 This is because content creators optimize them for search engines, not users.
 This update is Google’s answer to improving quality issues and offering valuable and relevant content to searchers.

 What is the impact of this update across Google searches?

 Google has not released any percentage of queries or searches that will be impacted, but it did say that the update will be meaningful.
 It also said that the impact will be more for entertainment, online education material, shopping, and tech-based content.

 Will the update impact only Google searches?

-Yes, the update currently impacts only Google search for now.
-Google Discover or other Google surfaces are not affected.
-However, Google may expand the update’s reach in the future.
+Yes, the update currently impacts Google search, Google Discover and other Google surfaces .
+However, the new update 2023 will also have an impact in upcoming months.

 What should website owners do to prepare in the meantime?